 Start your journey with Sanaa and Jiro today!
 Walk the streets of Nishikyō with the geisha, carry a sword, and watch your back.

-REMOVED is the first installment in the Nogiku Series, a saga of post-apocalyptic sci-fi novels set in future Japan.
-If you like tenacious heroines, sizzling chemistry, and unique post-apoc settings, then you’ll love S. J. Pajonas’ dystopian adventure.
+Sanaa must find the courage to confront her destiny and fight for the future of humanity in Removed, the first book in the thrilling science fiction romance Nogiku Series.
+If you like tenacious heroines, sizzling chemistry, and unique post-apoc settings, then you’ll love S. J. Pajonas’s romantic adventure.

 Genre: Adult Science Fiction / Post-apocalyptic Science Fiction

 Series/Book Number: The Nogiku Series / Book 1

 Rating: Rated R for violence, language, and sexual situations

 “The book is written like a seasoned pro, mixing so many wonderful elements of style… binding threads between past, present, and a possible, plausible future is what makes this debut work something very special.” – C. E. Kilgore, Tracing the Stars

 “I loved the incorporation of the Japanese culture, and thought it was very well-done.
 The science fiction elements were definitely interesting, and I can’t wait to see what happens with that in the next part of this series.
 Sanaa made a wonderful heroine, and after the ending, I can’t get back to her and Jiro fast enough!” – Brianna, Biblio Belles

 “If you're looking for something unique and imaginative to read, you should give this first book in the Nogiku Series a try, and I'm quite certain you'll be glad you did.” – P. K. Hrezo, Author of Butterman (Time) Travel